warrant-dev/warrant/README.md

 Warrant Cloud is compatible with the same APIs as this open source version and provides additional functionality like:

 - An admin dashboard for quickly managing your authorization model and access rules via an intuitive, easy-to-use UI
+- A real-time `query` API to query and audit access rules for a given subject or object (e.g. _`which users in tenant:1 have access to object:A?`_)
 - Multi-region availability
 - Improved access check latency & throughput for large scale use cases.